 - Pause & Breathe.
 Okay, this is obviously near impossible in the middle of the morning rush, so try practicing a few conscious breaths while waiting in traffic, or before you go to bed at night.
-It’s important to make a regular and deliberate effort to get out of autopilot and reconnect with yourself.
-With any luck, you’ll also acknowledge what’s absolutely necessary and what’s superfluous when it comes to your mental load.
+It’s important to make a regular and deliberate effort to get out of autopilot which we are in majority of the time.

 - Think of one thing you can delegate to ease the burden today.
 Consider whether or not it really is a disaster if someone else does it less efficiently than you.
-Try to adjust your expectations and keep an open mind.
+Try to adjust your expectations even just a little.

 - Add one more thing to your to-do list – YOU!”
 Being kind to yourself is as practical as it is loving.
 Realise you’re doing your very best and make it a non-negotiable to do something that lights you up everyday.
 Put on some of your favourite tunes and dance, call your bestie, do a few yoga stretches, or take a relaxing bath.
 Prioritising feel good activities in amongst all the ‘doing’ will help reduce stress and prevent you from feeling like life is all work and no play.

+If you’re feeling stressed-out, isolated and stuck in the mayhem of being a mum you are so far from being alone.
 Life is full on, but it’s important to notice when you’re getting swept up in the all-consuming nature of it.
 All it takes is just a few daily practices like these to pull yourself back into the present moment.
-Mindfulness is proven to reduce stress and help harness our mental energy for the better.